Client Login

 By Phil Cohen

 There are two specific occasions when a business owner typically runs into a cash flow problems.
 The first is when the company is just starting out, and the second is when it starts growing rapidly.
 Unfortunately for the business owners, banks are not willing to extend credit in either situation.
-However, there are factoring firms who will work with companies in both circumstances, and it’s a cash flow consultant’s responsibility to explain why.
+However, there are factoring firms who will work with companies in both circumstances, and it’s a cash flow consultant’s responsibility to explain why both invoice financing and factoring can be beneficial.

 Startups have an especially hard time being approved for a bank loan because they lack two vital attributes.
 First of all, a startup company does not have any tangible assets to secure a loan.
 In fact, the company’s primary asset is its accounts receivables, which unfortunately is not concrete enough for a bank because those can disappear quickly and without notice.
 Banks look for assets that are more tangible such as real estate, machinery or equipment—something physical that they can seize in the event of default.

-On the other hand factors provide cash based on the quality and liquidity of a company’s assets, specifically their accounts receivable.
-In the event that a new company was to go out of business, a factor can rest easy because it knows that it can still collect on invoices that were issued prior to the business closing
+On the other hand, factors provide cash based on the quality and liquidity of a company’s assets, specifically their accounts receivable, making them a viable alternative to traditional business loans.
+In the event that a new company was to go out of business, a factor can rest easy because it knows that it can still collect on invoices that were issued prior to the business closing.

 The second area that could prevent a new company from obtaining a business loan is that banks traditionally will not consider loaning to companies who have been in business for fewer than three years because of the high failure rate for new businesses.

 Once again, factoring companies have a different approach to funding new businesses and they are not so easily swayed by one that is just opening its doors.
 Cash flow consultants should stress to these entrepreneurs that factors consider the quality of the new company’s accounts (the credit-worthiness of their customers and the validity of their invoices).
 Furthermore, factoring firms see a different picture when investigating the credit-worthiness of their clients’ customers.
 Cash flow consultants should also encourage their clients to sell goods to or provide services for entities that have a good credit history in order for factors to gain comfort that they will be paid for the invoices that they buy.
-(NOTE: This is a smart strategy that all new business owners should consider adopting regardless of whether they factor.)
+This is a smart strategy that all new business owners should consider adopting regardless of whether they factor.
+Small business owners should understand the differences between invoice financing and factoring to choose the best financial option tailored to their specific business needs.

 As noted previously, another time when entrepreneurs find themselves in need of cash is during a rapid growth period.
 More often than not, a growing company goes to a bank looking for a larger loan than what last year’s earnings could justify because they intend to use the loan to double or triple last year’s revenues.